davidlarrimore/openwebui-chat-analyzer/readme.md

 - The `Makefile` centralizes build and lifecycle commands — start with `make help`.
 - Python dependencies are split between `backend/requirements.txt` and `frontend/requirements.txt` (aggregate via root `requirements.txt`).
 The multi-stage Dockerfile builds dedicated images for each service and downloads the TextBlob corpora for the Streamlit frontend.

+## Frontend Architecture

+### Adding a New Page or Chart
+1. Copy an existing module under `frontend/pages/` (for example `01_Overview.py`) or create a new `NN_Title.py` file so it appears in Streamlit's sidebar.
+2. Call `ensure_data_ready()` from `frontend.ui.page_state` to load dataset metadata, render the shared controls (direct connect, uploads), and fetch cached dataframes.
+3. Use `components.render_filters(...)` to reuse the global user/model filters; pass a unique `filter_prefix` so widget keys stay distinct.
+4. Build figures with helpers in `frontend/ui/charts.py` or add new chart builders there if you need fresh visuals, then render them with `st.plotly_chart`.
+5. Keep Streamlit calls inside the page or `frontend/ui/components.py`; push data munging into `frontend/core/processing.py` or `frontend/core/api.py` so it remains testable.

+### Data Fetching & Processing
+- HTTP access to the FastAPI backend lives in `frontend/core/api.py`, which exposes typed helpers like `get_dataset_meta()` and `build_processed_data()`.
+- Dataset transformations, metrics, and filtering logic are implemented in `frontend/core/processing.py`.
+- Streamlit caching for expensive calls is centralized in `frontend/ui/data_access.py`, while session helpers (reruns, widget state) live in `frontend/utils/state.py`.
+- UI widgets and charts are separated: `frontend/ui/components.py` handles layout, and `frontend/ui/charts.py` returns ready-to-render Plotly figures or word clouds.

 ## Privacy & Storage

 All requests stay on your machine—the Streamlit UI only talks to the bundled FastAPI service.
 Uploaded files remain under the repository (`data/` and `uploads/`) until you remove them.